2017 Volkswagen Touareg Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

-Note: All Volkswagen Touareg Prices above are approximate amounts.
+Note: All Volkswagen Touareg MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.